Thunderstorms fuel increasing flash flooding threat in Texas

 It is important to know the difference between a flash flood watch and warning.
 A flash flood watch means weather conditions are conducive for flash flooding.
 A flash flood warning means flash flooding is imminent at the location specified and actions should be immediately taken to move to higher ground.

-Across Texas Hill Country, a general 1-2 inches can occur from thunderstorms that cross the area.
+Across Texas Hill Country, as much as 4-8 inches of rain can occur from thunderstorms that cross the area.

 AccuWeather Forecast Intern Julia Angerman contributed content to this article.